xgzlucario/ascii_videos/README.md

 ## Example

-Load a image from remote or local path, convert rgb to gray matrix,  and calculate ascii characters to instead.
+Load a image from remote or local path, convert rgb to grayscale, and calculate average pixel to ascii characters, then output or save as a file.

 ```go
 // load image